anish-mohanty/rock-paper-scissor/README.md

-# rock-paper-scissor
+# Batman Plays Rock Paper Scissors

-Batman Plays Rock Paper Scissors" is a simple web-based game developed using HTML, CSS, and JavaScript.
-In this game, users can play the classic Rock Paper Scissors game against Batman!
-The project aims to provide a fun and interactive experience while showcasing basic web development skills.
+Welcome to **"Batman Plays Rock Paper Scissors"**!
+This is a simple web-based game where you can challenge Batman to a game of Rock Paper Scissors.